 The Holy Spirit can speak to us unexpectedly anywhere and at anytime, just as a gust of wind can blow on us suddenly from any direction.
 Lying in bed in the middle of the night or sitting at a noisy restaurant at noon, the Holy Spirit of God can speak softly but distinctly to our spirits or souls, giving us important words of knowledge or wisdom (see “gifts of the Holy Spirit” later in this part), disclosing the solutions to problems that have been perplexing us, placing in our minds the perfect ideas or phrases which have eluded us for a paper or song we have been writing, revealing to us someone or something who needs our help and/or for which we should pray, or calming some turmoil deep within.
 If we are in touch with God, we will realize that this communication is coming through His caring “Heart,” the Holy Spirit.
 Then we should thank Him for it and act upon this insight at our first opportunity and enjoy the peace of mind-spirit and heart-soul which has been granted to us.

-I believe it is the feeling, emotional aspect of a person’s soul which wants to reach out to those in need; to show concern, compassion, or love; and to comfort or help others.
+I believe it is the feeling and emotional aspect of a person’s soul which wants to reach out to those in need.
+It wants to show concern, compassion, or love, and to comfort or help others.
 Jesus, by the indwelling Holy Spirit, always was (and is) this way.

 Knowing that He was going to leave the world after His death and resurrection, Jesus told His disciples, “...I will ask the Father, and he will give you another Counselor to be with you forever—the Spirit of truth” (John 14:16,17a).
 The word “Counselor” has a variety of meanings here: “Paraclete,” “Advocate,” “Comforter,” and “Helper.”
 All of these reflect attributes of the Holy Spirit sent by the Father ten days after Jesus physically departed from the earth (see “Jesus promises the Holy Spirit”: C-4, P-IV).